PixConvert

 MP4, MOV, MKV, WebM, AVI, FLV, and MPEG are all supported.
 FFmpeg.wasm handles the decoding entirely in your browser, so the format support is broad.

-GIFs store full uncompressed frames and are not as efficient as modern video formats.
-Use a lower FPS (5–10), a shorter duration (under 5 seconds), and a smaller width (320–480px) for smaller file sizes.
+GIFs store full frames and aren't as efficient as modern video formats.
+We build an optimized color palette for every GIF to keep quality high and size down, but for the smallest files use a lower FPS (5–10), a shorter clip (under 5 seconds), and a smaller width (320–480px).
+The estimated size updates live as you adjust these.

 Is my video uploaded anywhere?